Evacuees from Cyclone Seroja

 - Morawa Recovery Centre, Morawa Community Resource Centre, 46 Winfield Street, Morawa (9.30am to 4pm).

 Anyone requiring immediate assistance is requested to contact the Disaster Response Hotline on 1800 032 965.
-People with an immediate and essential need may apply for financial assistance via the online form.

 The following agencies are also offering financial assistance to people who have been impacted by Cyclone Seroja: